jemmy512/book-notes/CS/tcp-ip-illustrated-volume-1.md

 // N is the number of previously unacknowledged bytes ACKed by the received "good ACK".
 ```

 Some TCPs arrange to delay ACKs only after the connection has completed slow start.
-In Linux, this is called quick acknowledgments ("quickack mode").
+In Linux, this is called quick acknowledgments (**quickack mode**).

-When Congestion happens, *cwnd* is reduced substantially (to half of its former value):
+When Congestion happens, **cwnd** is reduced substantially (to half of its former value):
 ```
 cwnd = cwnd / 2
 ```